COVID-19: Spitting and tobacco consumption in public places to attract Rs 2,000 fine in Delhi | Health

 Spitting and consumption of tobacco in public places, violation of COVID-19 quarantine rules, not wearing of masks and not maintaining social distancing will now attract a fine of Rs 2,000 in the national capital, according to a notification issued by the Delhi government on Friday.
 The increase in the fine amount from earlier Rs 500 came at a time the national capital recorded a spike in coronavirus cases.

-The national capital has witnessed a spurt in coronavirus cases since October 28, when the daily rise breached the 5,000-mark for the first time, and it crossed the 8,000-mark on November 11..
+The decision came in the wake of a sudden surge in the COVID-19 cases in Delhi.
+Kejriwal had said that even though the people of Delhi are supporting the governments in their fight against pandemic, there is leniency in following COVID-19 safety protocols.
+He said that in the meeting with Baijal, it was agreed that there is a need to "create an effective deterrent" to sensitise people towards wearing masks and to generate awareness regarding adhering to COVID-19 safety protocols.
+The national capital has witnessed a spurt in coronavirus cases since October 28, when the daily caseload breached the 5,000-mark for the first time, and it crossed the 8,000-mark on November 11.

+As many as 7,546 fresh COVID-19 cases were reported on Thursday, taking the infection tally to over 5.1 lakh while 98 more fatalities pushed the toll to 8,041.
+The government has directed 90 private hospitals to increase the percentage of non-ICU COVID-19 beds from 50 per cent to 60 per cent of their respective capacity.
+The government will increase the number of RT-PCR test to 27,000 a day in the national capital and MBBS students and interns will be engaged to tackle the COVID-19 situation.

+Arrangements are also being made for over 1,400 ICU beds, including 663 in Delhi government hospitals and 750 at a central government facility, Kejriwal had said.
+Hospitals have also been asked to postpone non-critical planned surgeries for the time being in view of the pandemic situation.

 - READ MORE ON: